kyuuzou/homepage/README.md

 ## Version History

+* *1.1.0*
+    * Switch to 1-column layout on mobile devices.

 * *1.0.0*
-    * Added Google search
+    * Added Google search.
-    * Support for individual and composite feeds
+    * Support for individual and composite feeds.

 ## Contacting the Author